zlypher/web-memo/README.md

-# Delivery Notes
+# Web memo

-This web extension allows users to record and manage notes and experiences related to their takeout orders from websites like Lieferando.
+This web extension allows users to record and manage memos and experiences related to their takeout orders from websites like Amazon, Lieferando and many more.

 ## Features